Nikhil-Naikar/IMDB-Sentiment-Analysis/README.md

 ![Screenshot 2024-08-06 at 1 45 37 PM](https://github.com/user-attachments/assets/a5619649-f130-4bba-86dd-6df84f5c5709)

 ## Objective 📋
-Attempt to build a reliable deep-learning model using Neutral Networks algorithm to predict the correct sentiment for IMBD movie reviews with a dataset of 50000 rows.
+Attempt to build a reliable deep-learning model using Neural Networks algorithm to predict the correct sentiment for IMBD movie reviews with a dataset of 50000 rows.

 ## Tech Stack 🧰
-- TensorFlow (Deep Learning - Neutral Networks)
+- TensorFlow (Deep Learning - Neural Networks)
 - Scikit-learn
 - Python
 - Pandas